F5EMEA/oltra/use-cases/cis-examples/cis-crd/ExternalDNS/README.md

 # ExternalDNS

-ExternalDNS CRD's allows you to control DNS records dynamically via Kubernetes/OSCP resources in a DNS provider-agnostic way.
+ExternalDNS is a Kubernetes add-on that configures public DNS servers with information about exposed Kubernetes services to make them discoverable.
+ExternalDNS in CRD allows you to control DNS records dynamically via Kubernetes/OSCP resources in a DNS provider-agnostic way.

 Configure health monitor for GSLB pools in DNS.
 Heath monitor is supported for each pool members.